Alzheimer's disease: Can exercise prevent memory loss?

 - Delay the start of Alzheimer's for people at risk of developing the disease or slow the progress of the disease

-Physical activity seems to help the brain not only by keeping your blood flowing but also by increasing chemicals that protect the brain.
+Physical activity seems to help your brain not only by keeping the blood flowing but also by increasing chemicals that protect the brain.
 Physical activity also tends to counter some of the natural reduction in brain connections that occurs with aging.

-More research is needed to know to what degree adding physical activity improves memory or slows the progression of cognitive decline.
+More research is needed to know how — and how much — adding physical activity may improve memory or slow the progression of cognitive decline.
 Nonetheless, regular exercise is important to stay physically and mentally fit.
+And for older adults, even leisurely physical activity offers health benefits.